sf-alexost/Protector/README.txt

-This module can be used for managing shield module https://www.drupal.org/project/shield, which provides the basic authentication for entering your project.
+This module can be used for managing shield module https://www.drupal.org/project/shield, which provides the basic authentication for your project.
 Usually the new drupal release uncovers the new vulnerabilities.
 If you don`t want to update your project immediately, it`s time to close it by shield.
 Protector module checks the available updates, automatically enables shield if they are present and disables it if your core matches the last release.

 Dependencies: shield